Citroën: Early years

-André Citroën (1878–1935) built armaments for France during World War I; after the war, however, he realized that unless he planned ahead he would have a modern factory without a product.
-Citroën was already experienced in the automotive business, thanks to a successful six-year stint working with Mors between 1908 and the outbreak of war.
-The decision to switch to automobile manufacturing was taken as early as 1916, which is the year when Citroën asked the engineer Louis Dufresne, previously with Panhard, to design a technically-sophisticated 18HP automobile he could produce in his factory once peace returned.
+Citroën began planning to switch to automobile manufacturing by 1916, when he asked the engineer Louis Dufresne, previously with Mors rival Panhard, to design a technically sophisticated 18-horsepower automobile he could produce in his factory once peace returned.
 Long before that happened, however, he had modified his vision and decided, like Henry Ford, that the best post-war opportunities in auto-making would involve a lighter car of good quality, but made in sufficient quantities to be priced enticingly.
-In February 1917 Citroën contacted another engineer, Jules Salomon, who already had a considerable reputation within the French automotive sector as the creator, in 1909, of a little car called Le Zèbre.
-André Citroën's mandate was characteristically demanding and characteristically simple: to produce an all-new design for a 10 HP car that would be better equipped, more robust and less costly to produce than any rival product at the time.
+In February 1917, Citroën contacted the 1909 creator of Le Zèbre, French automotive engineer Jules Salomon, with a mandate that was characteristically both demanding and simple: produce an all-new design for a 10-horsepower car that would be better equipped, more robust, and less costly to produce than any rival product at the time.

-The result was the Type A, announced to the press in March 1919, just four months after the guns fell silent.
-The first production Type A emerged from the factory, located at Quai de Javel, Vaugirard, Paris, at the end of May 1919 and in June it was exhibited at a show room at Number 42, on the Champs-Élysées in Paris which normally sold Alda cars.
-Citroën persuaded the owner of the Alda business, Fernand Charron, to lend him the show-room, which is still in use today.
+The result was the Citroën Type A, announced to the press in March 1919, just four months after the guns fell silent.
+The first production Type A emerged from the factory—located at Quai de Javel, Vaugirard, Paris—at the end of May 1919, and in June it was exhibited at a showroom at Number 42, on the Champs-Élysées in Paris which normally sold Alda cars.
+Citroën persuaded the owner of the Alda business, Fernand Charron, to lend him the showroom, which is still in use today.
 This C42 showroom is where the company organises exhibitions and shows its vehicles and concept cars.
 A few years later, Charron would be persuaded to become a major investor in the Citroën business.
-On 7 July 1919, the first customer took delivery of a new Citroën 10HP Type A.
+On 7 July 1919, the first customer took delivery of a new 10HP Type A. In the same year, it produced 30 cars daily, totaling 2,810 vehicles, with 12,244 produced in 1920.

 That same year, André Citroën briefly negotiated with General Motors a proposed sale of the Citroën company.
-The deal nearly closed, but General Motors ultimately decided that its management and capital would be too overstretched by the takeover. thus Citroën remained independent till 1935.
+The deal nearly closed, but General Motors ultimately decided that its management and capital would be too overstretched by the takeover, thus, Citroën remained independent until 1935.